lacraig2/ECE497-Embedded-32-bit-Linux/hw07/ReadMe.md

 I developed a report from the result of my efforts.
 It is in [homework7report.pdf](homework7report.pdf)

 ### JavaScript, Python, Java or C
 Here I wrote a Python script using interrupts to detect a pin change.
-It is [here](python_interrupts.py)
+It is [here](python_interrupts.py).
 ### mmap via C
 Here I wrote a program that uses mmap and polls for changes on the GPIO [here](gpioThru.c).
 ### Kernel
 Here I modified the kernel driver presented in the link above and made it utilize the functionality of copying different pins.
+It is [here](gpio_kernel.c).

 ### Requirements:
 - A beaglebone